-Your PCP is a doctor or Nurse Practitioner, NP, who helps you get and stay healthy.
-Your PCP works with nurses, physician assistants, PA's, and social workers in the clinic or office.
+Your primary care provider (PCP) is a doctor or Nurse Practitioner (NP) who helps you get and stay healthy.
+Your PCP works with nurses, physician assistants (PA's) and social workers in the clinic or office.
 Your PCP is your main contact for all your care.
 Your PCP can answer your health questions and help you get the care you need.